asrenninger/philamonitor/documentation/exploration.md

 Finally, this section looks at individual points of interest, how they perform over time and whether or not we can identify certain bellwether businesses within the city.
+These cases can provide further insight into how the pandemic is changing mobility.
 We start by looking at the network of connections across the city.
 Drawing a line between each origin (neighborhood) and destination (point of interest), there is a dense web—a nearly saturated graph where all neighborhoods send visitors to all other corners of the city.
 This web becomes sparser as the pandemic came to the fore and there during the late summer there were fewer links than during the late winter.

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/flows.png)